wippy-projects/headless/README.md

 1. `tab:goto(url)` calls `tab:send_command("Page.navigate", {url})`, which sends a `"tab.command"` message to the
    connection manager via `process.send()` and blocks the user process waiting for a `"tab.command.reply"`.

-2. The manager receives the command in its event loop, verifies the session is valid, and forwards it to Chrome through the CDP WebSocket as a JSON-RPC message.
+2. The manager receives the command in its event loop and forwards it to Chrome via `conn:send_async()` — a non-blocking call that sends the CDP command and tracks the response by ID.
+The manager's event loop continues processing other events immediately.

-3. Chrome starts loading the page and immediately responds with a result containing `frameId` and `loaderId`.
-The manager forwards this response back to the user process.
+3. Chrome starts loading the page and responds with a result containing `frameId` and `loaderId`.
+The manager receives the response on the WebSocket channel, matches it to the pending command, and forwards it to the user process.

 4. `tab:goto()` then calls `wait_for_event("Page.loadEventFired")`, which blocks the user process again, now waiting for a `"tab.cdp_event"` message.